Rejolut/hedera-ios-sdk/README.md

 # About Rejolut

-Rejolut is an Award winning company building innovative digital product for the fast moving companies using emerging technology like Machine/Artificial/Deep Learning, Blockchain, IoT, Augmented/Virtual Reality.
+Rejolut is an Award winning company building an innovative digital product for fast-moving companies using emerging technology like Machine/Artificial/Deep Learning, Blockchain, IoT, Augmented/Virtual Reality.

 # Why iOS sdk despite [hedera-wallet-iOS-sdk](https://github.com/hashgraph/hedera-wallet-ios)?

-Hedera sdk does not have the smart contract deployment capablities.
+Hedera sdk does not have the smart contract deployment capabilities.

 # Is this sdk developed from Sratch?